garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

  detach("package:reticulate", unload=TRUE)</code></pre>

-If you have saved the files in a .csv format you don't need to run this part each time you play around with the dataset.
-You just load it, from the checkpoint.
+Alternatively you can savethe files in .csv format so you don't need to run this part each time you play around with the dataset.
+You just load the .csv, from the *checkpoint*.

 <pre><code>
 library(keras)